Gawain's Visit to the Grail Castle

 After fighting a large and heavily armed knight, Gawain falls unconscious, only to be woken by celestial music.

-Translations from the Prose Lancelot by Jessie L. Weston; Sir Gawain at the Grail Castle, Arthurian Romances vol.6, Nutt, London, 1903.
+These translations from the Prose Lancelot are by Jessie L. Weston; Sir Gawain at the Grail Castle, Arthurian Romances vol.6, Nutt, London,